ajish-antony/website-image-rewrite-s3/README.md

     ]
 }
 ```
 Next, the most important part is that for redirecting all the images in the website to fetch from the S3 bucket.
-For that, I have configured with a redirection rule in httpd.conf.
+For that, I have configured with a rewrite rule in httpd.conf.

 ```sh